 The proposed Science and Engineering Complex (SEC), located on Harvard University’s emerging Allston campus, integrates Harvard’s engineering programs into a single 497,000-square-foot structure.
 The new facility establishes a strong precedent for the development of outdoor space, street activation, and integration with larger public space networks, as described by the University’s Institutional Master Plan, which was approved in 2013.
-Set to be built on top of the existing foundation of a previously-designed life sciences complex that was suspended in 2008, it will accommodate teaching and research laboratories, classroom space, faculty and staff offices, and a host of amenity spaces.
+Built on top of the existing foundation of a previously-designed life sciences complex that was suspended in 2008, it accommodates teaching and research laboratories, classroom space, faculty and staff offices, and a host of amenity spaces.

 Transsolar led development of the integrated climate and energy concept with special emphasis on three separate façade concepts, natural ventilation, and laboratory ventilation.
 Both the exterior screen surrounding the upper-level research boxes and the plinth terrace overhangs were carefully tuned for solar control and daylighting in response to orientation and program.
 All ventilation air for non-lab spaces passes through the two major atria before being reused as makeup air for laboratories.
 All non-lab spaces – including write-up spaces adjacent to labs, have access to natural ventilation.
 Write-up spaces also act as a buffer between laboratories and the exterior, cascading make-up air from write-up to laboratory.